ProarchwasTaken/tld_skirmish/README.md

 # Synopsis
 **True Human Tribulation: Skirmish** is a wave-based fighter where you have to survive against multiple waves of enemies.
-The game features controller support simple enough that you could play with just an SNES controller.
+The game features controls simple enough that you could play with just an SNES controller.
+As of now, the game is availiable on Windows and Linux.

 # Controls